crmne/lana/README.markdown

 MPSNA
 =====

 MPSNA is a massively parallel, large-scale social network analyzer.
 Designed to run on [MPI][] clusters, MPSNA can easily scale to massive networks.
-This software is currently in heavy development.
+This software is currently under heavy development.

 Compile
 -------